letmaik/lensfunpy/README.rst

     cmake .
     sudo make install

-After that, install lensfunpy using ``pip install lensfunpy --no-binary :all:``.
+After that, install lensfunpy using ``pip install lensfunpy --no-binary lensfunpy``.

 If you get the error "ImportError: liblensfun.so.0: cannot open shared object file: No such file or directory" when trying to use lensfunpy, then do the following: